1945 Australian National Airways Stinson crash: The flight

 The aircraft was a modified Stinson Model A registered VH-UYY and operated by Australian National Airways (ANA) as the Tokana.
 On 31 January 1945 the Tokana departed from Melbourne's Essendon Airport at 7:55 am local time for a flight to Broken Hill, stopping at Kerang and Mildura.
 On board were two pilots and eight passengers.
 A strong and gusting wind was blowing from the south-west and the sky was mostly overcast with the base of the clouds about 2000 ft above sea level.
 About 20 minutes after takeoff the aircraft was approaching Redesdale and several people observed it flying about 1000 ft above ground level, just below the cloud base.

 Several witnesses reported hearing a sharp crack followed by cessation of noise from the engines.
 When they looked up they saw the Stinson spiralling downwards.
 Part of one wing had separated from the remainder of the aircraft and it was drifting slowly towards the ground.
 As they watched, they saw the whole tail assembly break free from the fuselage.
 Moments later the wreckage struck the ground and a pall of black smoke rose into the air.
 Part of the left wing, outboard of the engine nacelle, continued to drift down slowly and reached the ground about ¾ mile (1.2 km) from the main wreckage.

 The crash occurred 21 minutes after taking off from Essendon Airport.
 The flight covered a distance of only 50 nmi and ended in farming country about 2 mi east of Redesdale.
-The site of the crash was once part of "Spring Plains" Station which had been owned by John Robertson Duigan and was where he constructed and flew the first aeroplane in Australia.
+The site of the crash in Mia Mia was once part of "Spring Plains" Station which had been owned by John Robertson Duigan and was where he constructed and flew the first aeroplane in Australia.